×

 Problem

-Extracting data from paper copies of millions of medical records to train ML models is a time consuming and expensive process because these records can be regularly over five hundred pages if not thousands of pages in length.
-These records typically come from numerous different providers, hospitals, insurance companies, with no consistent formatting and contain image and text files of varying formats such as PDFs, faxes, scans, etc.
+Extracting data from paper copies of millions of medical records to train ML models is time-consuming and expensive: records routinely run 500 to thousands of pages, come from many providers, hospitals, and insurers with no consistent formatting, and arrive as PDFs, faxes, and scans.

 Solution

-The AHP team leveraged Labelbox’s platform for automation and active learning, which gave them a rapid way to evaluate the accuracy of entity extractions using a combination of labeling vendors and in-house experts for human review.
+AHP used Labelbox's platform for automation and active learning — a rapid way to evaluate entity-extraction accuracy using a mix of contributors and in-house experts for human review.

 Result